-The Governors' Disciplinary Panel consider and confirm fixed term and permanent exclusions.
-The Governors' Disciplinary Panel, on behalf of the Governing Board, has the power to direct reinstatement.

-The Headteacher makes the decision to exclude a student.
+The Governors' Disciplinary Committee consider and confirm suspensions of more than 5 days (on request) and permanent exclusions.
+The Governors' Disciplinary Committee, on behalf of the Governing Board, has the power to direct reinstatement.
+The Headteacher makes the decision to suspend/permanently exclude a student.
 They work closely with the Headship Team, which monitors, reviews, evaluates and develops policy and practice and contributes to the work of the Governors.
-All exclusion cases are treated in the strictest confidence.
-Only those who need to know the details of an exclusion are informed of them.
+All suspension/ permanent exclusion cases are treated in the strictest confidence.
+Only those who need to know the details of a suspension/permanent exclusion are informed of them.
 Within these boundaries, the Headteacher gathers the opinions and takes advice from members of staff who are working with a student.
-In the case of fixed term exclusions, the Headteacher may delegate some responsibility to a member or members of the Headship Team.
+In the case of suspensions, the Headteacher may delegate some responsibility to a member or members of the Headship Team.
 The Headteacher alone makes the decision to proceed to permanent exclusion.